Vendee Globe – Contact lost with Escoffier after yacht sinks

 Fellow competitor Jean Le Cam was the first to be contacted by the race management, and arrived at the location at 5 pm guided by the race director, who gave him in real time the positioning of Kevin Escoffier’s personal beacon (AIS MOB Man Over Board).

-Jean Le Cam was sailing with three reefs in his mainsail in order to remain mobile in winds of 20 knots, and troughs of 5 meters.
+Jean Le Cam (Yes We Cam!) was sailing with three reefs in his mainsail in order to remain mobile in winds of 20 knots, and troughs of 5 meters.

 Eye contact was made, Le Cam saw the life raft, he also saw Kevin Escoffier, presumably in his TPS survival suit, and a voice exchange took place between the two men.